-“The biggest challenge I faced during my first week … [was] information overload,” said Stacy Shade, who started as a senior account manager at AR|PR last month.
-"What works best for me when I need to synthesize a lot of new information is to take a few minutes at the end of the day to review notes and jot down questions.
+“The biggest challenge I faced during my first week … [was] information overload,” said Stacy Shade, head of studio at Trick 3D.
+“What works best for me when I need to synthesize a lot of new information is to take a few minutes at the end of the day to review notes and jot down questions.
 I’ve found that it’s almost impossible to ask too many questions in the beginning.”

-“The best leaders don’t come in like bulldozers," Iseler said.
+“The best leaders don’t come in like bulldozers,” she said.
 “Good leaders come in respectfully, observing the current work environment and how the company has succeeded before they were hired.
 Current protocols in a company usually exist for a reason.
 Take three months to absorb your surroundings before making changes.”

 “Making notes on the new contacts I meet jogs my memory and better enables me to ask them follow-up questions or reference something from our initial conversation the next time that I see them,” Shade told Business News Daily.

 “Be an actively engaged new employee,” Kerrigan said.
-“Volunteer to host a happy hour, join a committee, participate in philanthropic opportunities and get involved.
+“Volunteer to host a happy hour, join a committee, participate in philanthropic opportunities, and get involved.
 Actions speak louder than words, and your colleagues will appreciate your enthusiasm to be a part of the company culture.”